 6:35 am: Kids are waking up.
 Get up.
 Seriously.
 Get up.

-7:20 am: Check emails and locations for today’s appointments while the kids grab their lunches and water bottles.
+7:20 am: Browse emails and reorient myself to locations for today’s appointments while the kids grab their lunches and water bottles.
 Drop them off at school.

 7:50 am: Eat a healthy-ish breakfast.
 Pet the dog.
 Start the dishwasher.
 Head into “the office” a few steps away.

-8:00 am: Check emails and to-do list for the day.
+8:00 am: Check emails, review to-do list, set priorities for the day.
 Let the caffeine kick in.
-Set up for phone calls and double-check that everything is ready for the day.
-Look up synonyms for “related,” “discussed,” “noted,” and “opined.”
-Finish any outstanding documentation from the previous day and tell myself I’ll never let that happen again.
+Set up for phone calls and write down critical case information needed for activities scheduled today.
+Look up synonyms for “relayed,” “discussed,” “noted,” and “opined.”
+Finish tying up any loose ends and case notes from meetings and activities the previous day and tell myself I’ll never let that happen again.

 8:15 am: Pet the dog again.
 Print off the imaging reports and non-certifications for today’s appointments.
 Yes, you sent them before.
 No, they did not make it into the chart.

-8:30 am: Confirm the next day’s appointments.
+8:30 am: Make phone calls to confirm the next day’s appointments.
 Feeling good about productivity so far today.
 Get reassurance from the dog.

 9:00 am: Call back the offices that were not open yet.
 Note the files with the office hours.
-Never check those notes again before making a call.
+Take last sip of cold coffee.

-9:30 am: Head out for the local appointment.
-The doctor is always on time, and the injured worker is actively participating in his treatment plan.
+9:30 am: Head out for the local appointment so that I can be on time since the doctor is always on time, and the injured worker is actively participating in his treatment plan.
 It should go smoothly.
+Launch music playlist.

 10:35 am: Get called back.
 Let the second wave of waiting begin.
-Check in with the injured worker on their recovery.
+Check in with the injured worker on their recovery, as well as some family dynamics impacting progress.
 Thank them for getting the imaging done and for bringing the CD in with them.
 Marvel at their motivation.

-11:30 am: Feel pretty good about getting most of the documentation completed in real time and sending the update to all appropriate parties.
-Check the litany of messages and texts from the postoperative patient on the way out to the parking lot.
+11:30 am: Feel pretty good about getting most of the documentation for that appointment completed in real time and sending the update to the claims adjuster.
+Check the litany of messages and texts from postoperative patient on the way out to the parking lot.

 11:35 am: Call the postoperative patient, surgery coordinator, surgeon’s office, and everyone else you can think of.
-Remember to be far more specific the next time when confirming with the coordinator that everything is all set for surgery and all the postoperative needs.
+Remember to be as specific as possible when confirming with the coordinator that everything is all set for surgery and all the postoperative needs.

 11:50 am: Confirm with the pharmacy that they received the prescription for postoperative medications this time.
 Call the patient back and let him know the pharmacy has said they are good to go now and to please let you know if there are any other issues.